noir-lang/acvm-docs/docs/brillig_intro.md

 The G stands for whatever you like, like [Gabagool](https://en.wikipedia.org/wiki/Gabagool).

-Brillig is a general VM architecture that is used for functions that are unconstrained/non-deterministic from the point of view of the execution prover.
-As well, it is used for execution in some constrained environments when dealing with shared, public state.
+Brillig is a general VM architecture for use with Noir.
+It is used for functions that are unconstrained, non-deterministic, or otherwise need a VM.

 Why we need Brillig

-Noir is a zero-knowledge virtual machine (zkVM) that specializes in zero-knowledge proofs.
+Noir is a zero-knowledge language that specializes in zero-knowledge proofs that flexibly can compile code to constraints.
 Despite its specialization, Noir still requires a general VM for the following reasons:

 1) Unconstrained execution